planetarysoftware/ISIS_TC/TC-Charter.md

 For all votes, a simple majority of all TC members for, or against, the issue wins.
 A TC member may choose to participate in any vote through abstention.

-Note that, in addition to requiring a simple majority vote of the TC, all changes to this charter are also subject to approval from the ASC Management Team.

 ## Section 8.
 Project Roles